-This division will surely show to be a vital part of TYPO3s future growth for these reasons:
+This structure is a vital part of TYPO3 and will surely provide future growth for these reasons:

 My personal experience is that bringing some random PHP code to work for a specific situation can be done quickly, but making it general and reusable will take, say, 3-4 times more time!
 With all the streamlined approaches around extensions I would suggest that it now takes only double the time to make an extension re-usable for a large variety of cases.
 Hopefully that will motivate developers to spend just a little more time and effort to make things right from the start.
 Spend one hour and it works one place - spend two hours and it works in a hundred places.